© Unofficial Royalty 2023

 November 23, 1890 – Death of King Willem III of the Netherlands at Het Loo, near Apeldoorn, the Netherlands; buried at Nieuwe Kerk in Delft, The Netherlands

 In 1839, Willem married his first cousin Sophie of Württemberg.
 Willem and Sophie had three sons, but they all predeceased their father.
-On the death of his father in 1849, Willem succeeded as King of the Netherlands.
-After Sophie’s death in 1877, Willem was eager to marry again to ensure the future of the House of Orange.
+When his father died in 1849, Willem succeeded as King of the Netherlands.
+After Sophie died in 1877, Willem was eager to marry again to ensure the future of the House of Orange.
 In 1879, 61-year-old Willem married 20-year-old Emma of Waldeck-Pyrmont.
 Emma had a positive influence on Willem and the marriage was extremely happy.
 The last decade of Willem’s life was definitely the best years of his reign.
 Willem and Emma had one daughter, Wilhelmina, who succeeded her father.
 In 1888, King Willem III’s health began to decline.
 When it became apparent that Willem could no longer reign, Emma was sworn in as Regent.
 On November 23, 1890, 73-year-old King Willem III died and ten-year-old Wilhelmina became Queen.
 Emma took over as Regent for her daughter until Wilhelmina’s eighteenth birthday in 1898.

 Unofficial Royalty: King Willem III of the Netherlands